Ministry of Foreign Affairs (Yugoslavia): SFR Yugoslavia (1945–1992)

 After the Communist Party of Yugoslavia took control of the country in 1945, most of the prewar ministers were removed from politics.
 Momčilo Ninčić, Bogoljub Jevtić, Milan Stojadinović, Slobodan Jovanović and Božidar Purić remained in exile.
 Miloš Trifunović, Milan Grol and Ivan Šubašić left politics.

 FR Yugoslavia / Serbia and Montenegro (1992–2006)

-Following the breakup of Yugoslavia and the secession of four out of six constituent republic in the SFR Yugoslavia the remaining two (Serbia and Montenegro) established a federation in 1992 called the Federal Republic of Yugoslavia (FR Yugoslavia).
+Following the breakup of Yugoslavia and the secession of four out of six constituent republics in the SFR Yugoslavia the remaining two (Serbia and Montenegro) established a federation in 1992 called the Federal Republic of Yugoslavia (FR Yugoslavia).
 This lasted until 2003 when it was reconstituted as a political union called Serbia and Montenegro.
 In 2006 Montenegro declared independence and parted ways.